pypeit/PypeIt/doc/extraction.rst

-You can, however, turn off the rejection of these pixels based on their different spatial profile by setting the use_2dmodel_mask paramter in :ref:`pypeit_par:ExtractionPar Keywords` to False, e.g. add the following to your :doc:`pypeit_file`::
+You can, however, turn off the rejection of these pixels based on their different spatial profile by setting the use_2dmodel_mask paramter in :ref:`extractionpar` to False, e.g. add the following to your :doc:`pypeit_file`::

     [reduce]